joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 AlarmClock instance, does two things with the `alarmTimer` variable.
 First, the variable is instantiated with parameters instructing the Timer instance to wait 0 milliseconds and only trigger its timer event one time.
-After instantiating `alarmTimer`, the code calls that variable’s `addEventListener()` method to indicate that it wants to listen to that variable’s `timer` event.
+After instantiating `alarmTimer`, the code calls that variable's `addEventListener()` method to indicate that it wants to listen to that variable's `timer` event.
 A Timer instance works by dispatching its `timer` event after a specified amount of time has passed.
 The AlarmClock class will need to know when the `timer` event is dispatched in order to set off its own alarm.
 By calling `addEventListener()`, the AlarmClock code registers itself as a listener with `alarmTimer`.
-The two parameters indicate that the AlarmClock class wants to listen for the `timer` event (indicated by the constant `TimerEvent.TIMER`), and that when the event happens, the AlarmClock class’s `onAlarm()` method should be called in response to the event.
+The two parameters indicate that the AlarmClock class wants to listen for the `timer` event (indicated by the constant `TimerEvent.TIMER`), and that when the event happens, the AlarmClock class's `onAlarm()` method should be called in response to the event.

-In order to actually set the alarm, the AlarmClock class’s `setAlarm()` method is called, as follows:
+In order to actually set the alarm, the AlarmClock class's `setAlarm()` method is called, as follows:

         /**